Skip to main content

 Healthy Aging Programs

-For most older adults, good health ensures independence, security, and productivity as they age.
-Yet millions struggle every day with health and safety challenges such as chronic disease and mental health issues—all of which can severely impact quality of life.
-Through our Center for Healthy Aging, NCOA produces solutions that address social and behavioral determinants of health and wellbeing.
+Good health ensures independence, security, and productivity as we age.
+Yet millions struggle every day with health and safety challenges such as chronic disease and mental health issues.
+NCOA's Center for Healthy Aging produces solutions that address social and behavioral determinants of health and well-being.
 Learn more about our wellness programs, tools, and resources that help older adults live healthier lives.

 An older woman with short gray hair sits cross-legged on the ground outdoors, meditating with her hands in a prayer position.
 She is wearing a light gray t-shirt, matching leggings, and athletic shoes.
 Her eyes are closed, and she appears calm and focused.
 In the foreground, a pair of teal dumbbells rests on the ground beside her.
 The background is filled with lush green foliage.